Seventh-day Adventist Church: Membership

+A study comparing 2019 (pre-pandemic) church attendance to 2014 church attendance found that only 32% of Adventist groups in North America reported an increase in attendance over the period, with 36% reporting a decline and 18% reporting no change, a rate of growth slightly lower than an interfaith control sample over the same period.
 In 2020, church officials reported the lowest membership increase in 16 years, due to the COVID-19 pandemic.
 The Seventh-day Adventist Church added only 803,000 members, the last time annual membership growth dropped below 1 million was in 2004.

+In 2020, the Seventh-day Adventist Church membership in the Philippines had decreased to 862,725.

-In 2021, the Seventh-day Adventist Church had 1.2 million members worshiping in Canada and the United States.
+In 2021, the church had 1.2 million members in Canada and the United States.

-In July 2025, church membership was 23,000,000 when Erton Köhler was elected the new president of the General Conference.
+In 2025, the church claimed a membership of 23,000,000 when Erton Köhler was elected the new president of the General Conference.

 Adventist mission

 Started in the late 19th century, Adventist mission work today reaches people in over 200 countries and territories.
 Adventist mission workers seek to preach the gospel, promote health through hospitals and clinics, run development projects to improve living standards, and provide relief in times of calamity.

 Missionary outreach of the Seventh-day Adventist Church is aimed not only at non-Christians but also at Christians from other denominations.
 Adventists believe that Christ has called his followers in the Great Commission to reach the whole world.
 Adventists are cautious, however, to ensure that evangelism does not impede or intrude on the basic rights of the individual.
 Religious liberty is a stance that the Adventist Church supports and promotes.